CeasyApp/fastify-typescript-template/README.md

 To learn Fastify, check out the [Fastify documentation](https://www.fastify.io/docs/latest/).

-## Overwriting with config/development.ts or config/production.ts
+## Overwriting Config with config/development.ts or config/production.ts

 Here is an example how to overwrite settings in development or production from the `default.ts` configuration.